3choff/docs-miner/README.md

 2. Enter the URL you want to generate documentation from:
    - For websites: any web URL (e.g., https://example.com)
    - For GitHub: repository URL (e.g., https://github.com/username/repo) or specific directory (e.g., https://github.com/username/repo/tree/main/docs)
-3. Specify the output folder for the generated documentation
-4. Adjust the crawling depth using the slider:
+3. Adjust the crawling depth using the slider:
    - For websites:
      - Depth 1: Only the entered page
      - Depth 2: The entered page and links at the same directory level